-The following connection schemes of distribution system are generally employed:
+The following connection schemes of the power distribution system are generally employed:

 Radial Distribution System